Task-Dependent Evaluation of LLM Output Homogenization: A Taxonomy-Guided Framework: Additional Experiment Details

 We follow the approach in \citet{linwildbench} and \citet{wei2025rocketeval} to evaluate quality using LLM-judges with task-specific grading checklists.
 First, the LLM-judge generates a grading checklist for each prompt with key factors that should be present in high-quality responses (Checklist Creation Prompt).
-Then, the LLM-judge is given a response to grade along with the previously generated checklist (Checklist-Based Quality Judge Prompt).
-We grade responses on a Likert scale from 1 to 5, where 1 indicates the response is very poor and does not meet any criteria on the checklist, whereas 5 indicates the response is very good and meets all the criteria on the checklist.
 Table~\ref{tab:checklists} includes examples of the grading checklists generated by LLM-judges.
+Two authors independently verified that these checklists were reasonable for each prompt.
+Second, the LLM-judge is given a response to grade along with the previously generated checklist (Checklist-Based Quality Judge Prompt).
+Grading is based on a Likert scale from 1 to 5, where 1 indicates the response is very poor and does not meet any criteria on the checklist, whereas 5 indicates the response is very good and meets all the criteria on the checklist. \citet{linwildbench} and \citet{wei2025rocketeval} both extensively validate that this checklist-based grading approach has strong correlation with human preferences.